j3soon/ros2-essentials/docs/index.md

 Pre-built Docker images for each workspace can be pulled by running `docker compose pull` in the corresponding workspace directory.
 Pulling these images bypasses the time-consuming build process (for both Docker Compose and Dev Containers).

+The docker image of the template workspace is share by most of the workspace, allowing saving spaces by sharing common packages.
 Click on the following workspaces to navigate to their respective documentation.

 | Workspace | amd64 | arm64 | Notes | Maintainer |
 |-----------|-------|-------|-------|------------|